This vegan apple bread is studded with fresh apples and has a delicious cinnamon pecan topping and creamy glaze. It’s the perfect loaf for fall!

 How to Make a Gluten-Free Version

-I originally tested this recipe as a gluten-free and vegan bread.
+I originally tested this recipe as gluten-free and vegan.
 It tasted delicious, but the gluten-free version didn’t rise as much.
 Not a failure – just giving you fair warning!
-To make this bread gluten-free, use 1 1/2 cups of gluten-free 1:1 baking blend in place of the whole wheat pastry flour and all purpose flour.
-I tested it with Bob’s Red Mill and it was so tasty!
+To make this bread gluten-free, use 1 1/2 cups of gluten-free 1:1 baking blend in place of the whole wheat pastry flour and all-purpose flour.
+I tested it with Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and it was so tasty!

 Storing Apple Bread

-After letting your bread cool completely, store in an airtight container on the counter for up to three days.
+After letting your bread cool completely, store it in an airtight container on the counter for up to three days.
 It will last for up to a week in the refrigerator and up to three months in the freezer.
-Store in an airtight container to make sure the bread stays nice and moist!
+Storing the bread in an airtight container is crucial to making sure that the bread stays nice and moist!